ReflexCreations/hardware-design/README.md

 - Panels are also a bit more difficult to source.
 Having a reliable seller of finished aluminium/acrylic panels built to specification for this project would make this more accessible.
 - Some parts would be nice to have in a sold kit form.
 The load cell sensors, velcro dots, cables, cable ties and power supply are all extra parts that require a bit of internet sleuthing to get ahold of.
 - Finding a reliable source for a comfortable bar cover would be nice.
 We use a 40mm inner diameter foam insulation, which is nice, but a little difficult to source.
+- One issue by experimentation is that the sensors don't have the same response to equal mass (seemingly 0.7-1.3 range of certainty).
+This isn't necessarily a problem, but is worthy of investigation nonetheless.
+It's likely due to the way the panel to sensor standoffs are implemented, which a redesign may rectify.
+If not, we would be able to calibrate the sensors in the software utility.

 ## License